Symbols of Death in Literature: Examples & Meanings

 Young men, my wooers, since godlike Odysseus is dead, be patient, though eager for marriage, until I finish this garment—lest my threads perish useless—a shroud for the hero Laertes, against the time when the baneful fate of pitiless death shall strike him down; lest any of the Achaean women in the land blame me, if he, who had won great possessions, were to lie without a shroud.

-The Odyssey, Book 2
+The Odyssey, Penelope, Book 2

 Want to know more?
 See our guide on symbols in The Odyssey.